mmore500/cryptic-sequence-concept/spec/schema.md

 ## Assay Types enum

+- `doseCalibration`
+    - run a smear of dose level knockouts to calibrate titration dose selection
+- `doseTitration`
+    - run knockouts across a range of doses
+- `jackknifeKnockout`
 - `nulldist`
     - wt-wt competition
+- `screenCritical`
+    - screen for critical sites
 - `skeletonization`
     - strip down to a minimal set of genes with WT fitness
+- `skeletonMarkRecapture`
+    - sample skeletonizations to estimate functional sites
-- `doseCalibration`
+- `skeletonSampleAndJackknife`
-    - run a smear of dose level knockouts to calibrate titration dose selection -`doseTitration`
-    - run knockouts across a range of doses